toladata/Knowledgebase/12-learn-toladata/about-this-course.md

 ### **What can I expect from it?**

-Be ready to learn the system from A to Z, get your hands dirty with data and do some practice exercises!
+Be ready to learn the system from A to Z, roll up your sleeves and get hands-on with our practice exercises!

 ### How much time will I spend learning**?**